panushri25/academic-kickstart/content/home/experience.md

   location = "Houston"
   date_start = "2014-01-01"
   date_end = "2014-12-31"
   description = """Worked on mobile computing for image processing.
-Research started as an internship and conitnued at IIT Bombay. """
+Research started as an internship and continued at IIT Bombay. """

 +++